Byzantine literature of the Justinian era: Theologians, ascetics, and hagiographers

 Theological writing in the 6th century largely continued the christological debates of the 5th century, often inspired by Emperor Justinian I (527–565), who actively engaged in these disputes.
 His notable works include the Book Against Origen, the Edict Against the Three Chapters targeting Theodore of Mopsuestia, Theodoret, and Ibas of Edessa, and the Treatise Against the Monophysites.
 A prominent theologian and defender of orthodoxy, Leontius of Byzantium (c.
 485–544), a former Nestorian and later monk at the Lavra of St. Sabbas in Jerusalem, wrote Three Books Against the Nestorians and Eutychians (543–544), polemicizing against Nestorians, Monophysites, and Aphthartodocetes.
 His Explanations of Severus' Assertions countered the leading Monophysite writer of the period.
 Leontius introduced Aristotelian logic into theological arguments, advancing Byzantine scholasticism.
-Ephrem the Syrian, patriarch of Antioch (527–545), supported Justinian's religious policies, though only fragments of his three Volumes survive.
+Ephraim of Amida, patriarch of Antioch (527–545), supported Justinian's religious policies, though only fragments of his three Volumes survive.
 In contrast, Anastasius I, patriarch of Antioch (557–570, 593–599), opposed the emperor, combating Monophysite-Aphthartodocetes and the tritheist John Philoponus in his writings.

 From the monks of Egypt, Palestine, and Syria emerged distinguished ascetic writers.
 John Climacus (c.
 525–c.
 600), a Sinaitic monk, authored The Ladder of Divine Ascent, guiding monks toward perfection through hesychia (peaceful prayer).
 Written in simple language, it was highly popular in later centuries.
 Simeon Stylites the Younger (c.
 521–592), an ascetic living atop a pillar near Antioch, and Dorotheus of Gaza, with his extensive Various Instructions Beneficial to the Soul, addressing monastic life, were also notable.

 Hagiography was advanced primarily by monks.
 Cyril of Scythopolis (c.
 524–after 599), a monk at the Lavra of St. Euthymius in Judaea, wrote four major lives between 554 and 556, including those of his mentor Sabbas the Sanctified, Euthymius the Great, John the Hesychast, and Cyriacus.
 John Moschus (c.
 550–619), from Damascus, explored Palestinian, Egyptian, and Syrian ascetic communities between 568 and 578, documenting their lives, sayings, and proverbs in the Spiritual Meadow.